ahmadghizzawi/aub-graphics/assignment4/README.md

       return drawer_.visit(node);
     }

+We also implemented all the TODO functionality described in Task 2 description.

 ### Task 3: Transforming
 We implemented the TODO functionality inside the RbtAccumVisitor.
 Here is a snippet of the visit function of the RbtAccumVisitor that we implemented: